 Creating A respite environment

-Special Needs Children of all ages are invited to join us in the North Creek Fellowship Building on Sundays during the 10:30 hour of worship every week, beginning May.
+Special Needs Children of all ages are invited to join us in the North Creek Fellowship Building on Sundays during the 10:30 hour of worship every week.

 Note, there is no cost to attend C.A.R.E. and no pre-registration required.